Cosmological Prediction from the joint observation of MeerKAT and CSST at $z$ = 0.4 $\sim$ 1.2: Mock Map Making

 We employ Jiutian-1G simulation to generate the mock observational maps for both MeerKAT H\textsc{i} intensity mapping and CSST spectroscopic galaxy survey \citep{Jiutian}.
 Jiutian-1G is the 1 $h^{-1}\rm Gpc$ box of Jiutian simulation suite, a state-of-the-art hybrid cosmological simulation prepared for data analysis of CSST extragalactic surveys.
 The simulation is carried out using the \textsc{LGadget-3} code with $6144^3$ particles.
 Dark matter halos and subhalos are identified through the halo finding code Friends-of-friends (\textsc{FoF}) \citep{fof} and \textsc{SubFind} \citep{subfind}.
 Additionally, merger trees of halos are constructed using the B-Tree code.
 Jiutian-1G adopts the $\Lambda$ Cold Dark Matter ($\Lambda$CDM) cosmological model with parameters from Planck-2018 results.
 The values of the relevant simulation and cosmological parameters are $\Omega_{m}= 0.3111$, $\Omega_{\Lambda}= 0.6889$, $\Omega_{b}= 0.049$, $n_{s}= 0.9665$, $\sigma_{8}= 0.8102$ and $h=0.6766$.

 To simulate the properties of galaxies, semi-analytical model (SAM) is applied on the dark matter only simulation.
 Jiutian-1G simulation employs the \textsc{LGalaxies} code \citep{LGalaxies}, which includes various baryonic processes.
 Subsequently, hydrogen model \citep{HI_model} is applied to obtain the H\textsc{i} mass of each galaxy from cold gas distribution.
+With the mass resolution of $3.723\times10^8 M_{\odot}$, Jiutian-1G simulation is sufficient enough to resolve the low mass halos that contain H\textsc{i}.
 Furthermore, \cite{emission_lines} utilizes the public code \textsc{CLOUDY}~\citep{2025arXiv250801102G} to develop an emission lines model for simulation of galaxies.
 This model enables us to obtain the luminosities of 13 emission lines.
 At this stage, Jiutian-1G simulation contains all the necessary cosmological information to simulate the cross-correlation between galaxy survey and H\textsc{i} intensity mapping.

 To match the observational capabilities of both MeerKAT and CSST, we set the simulated radio observational frequency bands to be $900-1015$ MHz, $770-900$ MHz and $650-770$ MHz.
 The first band is in the L-band of MeerKAT receiver and the last two are in the UHF-band.
 The central redshifts of these three bands are $z=0.5$, 0.7, and 1, respectively, which are also the main target redshifts for the CSST spectroscopic galaxy survey.